 Clinical trials are appropriate for patients at all stages of disease.
-The purpose of a A research study to test how well new medical approaches work in people. is to safely monitor the effects of a drug on patients over time and to identify more effective therapies for specific diseases.
+The purpose of a clinical trial is to safely monitor the effects of a drug on patients over time and to identify more effective therapies for specific diseases.
 By participating in a clinical trial, patients may or may not get access to the newest therapies but will receive quality care in a very carefully controlled and supportive environment.

 Some common reasons for conducting clinical trials include:

-- Evaluating one or more products/interventions (i.e., drugs, medical devices, approaches to surgery or The use of radiation beams (X-rays) to treat a cancer.) for treating a condition, disease, or syndrome
+- Evaluating one or more products/interventions (i.e., drugs, medical devices, approaches to surgery or radiation therapy) for treating a condition, disease, or syndrome

 - Finding ways to prevent the initial development or recurrence of a disease or condition, including medicines, vaccines, or lifestyle changes, such as diet, among other approaches